-- If you are not knowledgeable of Vdbench, it is strongly suggested that you read the user guide included with the Vdbench package. - Use any available tools that may help you to configure your system for optimal use of energy based on your storage needs. - If possible, pre-fill the disk with data.
+- If you are not knowledgeable about Vdbench, it is strongly suggested that you read the user guide included with the Vdbench package. - Use any available tools that may help you to configure your system for optimal use of energy based on your storage needs. - Pre-fill the disk with data.
 For small and some medium-sized storage systems, you can do this by running the conditioning part for a longer time.
 For medium-sized to large systems, it may not be possible to complete this process in a reasonable amount of time (i.e., less than 24 hours). - Attempt, as much as possible, to do a single host run.
-It will make completing the measurement much easier. - Note that the next configuration can all be done in a single file.
-For ease of use, the configuration has been separated it into two files named exploratory.cfg and emerald.cfg.
+It will make completing the measurement much easier.

-5.3.1 Example script for finding the 30mS response
+5.3.1 Example Vdbench Scripts for Emerald Measurement